Crisis management is in place following flooding in Auckland. More information.

 (g) All users should seek advice from the Library before making multiple paper copies of an article from an electronic resource, or including a copy of an article in a course pack, study guide or online course.

-25. All persons who use a copying device in the Library shall observe the limits described in the Copyright Act 1994.
-Copyright notices are placed near copying machines and a copy of the Act may be inspected at the Service Desk.
+24. All persons who use a copying device in the Library shall observe the limits described in the Copyright Act 1994.

 Research Papers and Dissertations